CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 7 - The Shape of the Earth.md

 ```math
 CO = \frac{a e^2 \cos(\phi)\sin(\phi)\sec(\psi)}{\cos(\phi)} = a e^2 \sin(\phi)\sec(\psi) \tag{7.12}
 ```
-Now we can properly account for altitude.
+Now we can properly account for altitude above sea level.
 To find the distance from the center of the earth to a point $P'$ which is at a perpendicular altitude $h$ above $P$, we first find the normal distance to the axis $N$ and the center – intersection distance $CO$.
 Then, we add the altitude $h$ to $N$, and then use the law of cosines to find the new geocentric distance $D$ of the point $P'$.

 This all can be summarized as:
 ```math